leonleoff/qhana-docker/docs/docker-compose.md

 ## The Services

-The file 8 services, 7 are required while 1 is optional.
+The file contains multiple services, 7 are required while the rest are optional.
 The `ui` and `backend` service are the QHAna UI and the QHAna backend respectively.
 The UI is a web frontend written in Angular.
 The backend stores all experiment data and is written in ballerina.